Bookmark with: What are these?

 Computer tube screens from countries south of Equator may not display properly in France.
 Cathode ray screens are manufactured with a built-in compensation for the Earth's magnetic field, which are different on the northern and southern hemispheres.
 Before bringing such equipment, check with the manufacturer if it will work.
 LCD screens are not concerned.

-Television
+Television & Video

-Standards for terrestrial analogue TV and VHS differ from country to country.
+As historical reminder, the analogue standards for terrestrial analogue TV and VHS differ from country to country.
 Detailed technical information here.

 • The UK broadcasts in PAL-I. Video tapes are recorded in PAL.